Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I think we’ve had our marching orders, major." he said.

 Powell made a deep noise in the back of his throat.
 "That we have, staff sergeant." he agreed.
-“Right.
+"Right.
 I’ll pass everything you just said along to General Tremblay.
 Go ahead and finish your movie night, lads, and get a good night sleep in.
-I expect you’ll be busy tomorrow.”
+I expect you’ll be busy tomorrow."

-A "yes sir" rippled through the humans, and Powell stood up. “‘Night lads.”
+A "yes sir" rippled through the humans, and Powell stood up. "‘Night lads."

 "‘Night, sir."